Azure/AzurePublicDataset/README.md

 * Azure LLM Inference Traces: representative traces of LLM inference invocations with input and output tokens, collected in November 2023 and May 2024.
 * Azure Multimodal Inference Traces: representative traces of LMM inference invocations with number of images, input, and output tokens, collected in October 2024.
 * Azure VM Benchmark Noise Data: longitudinal data on performance variability for some resources and applications for two VM SKUs in two regions in Azure between May 2023 and September 2024.
-* GitHub Copilot Coding Agent Traces: agentic coding session traces from GitHub Copilot for Visual Studio, covering June 1–7, 2026, capturing LLM call metadata, tool invocations, token accounting, and cache behavior.
+* GitHub Copilot Coding Agent Traces: agentic coding session traces from GitHub Copilot in June 2026, capturing LLM call metadata, tool invocations, token accounting, and cache behavior.

 We provide the traces as they are, but are willing to help researchers understand and use them.
 So, please let us know of any issues or questions by sending email to our  [mailing list](mailto:azurepublicdataset@service.microsoft.com).